RLN25/form-to-google-sheets/README.md

 - In the popup, copy the `Current web app URL` from the dialog.
 - And click `OK`.

-> **IMPORTANT!** If you have a custom domain with Gmail, you _might_ need to click `OK`, refresh the page, and then go to `Publish > Deploy as web app…` again to get the proper web app URL.
-It should look something like `https://script.google.com/a/yourdomain.com/macros/s/XXXX…`.

 ## 6. Input your web app URL